Based in Gent/Brussels, Belgium

 During a night of light insomnia I decided to try to write a Mondrian-painting generator which randomly generated paintings based on some parameters such a nr. of planes in total, nr. of cuts and nr. of color-planes.
 Then I thought it would be nice if the user could manipulate the paintings as a way of ‘becoming the artist’.
 A little puzzle mechanic was added an ‘Please, Touch The Artwork’ was born.

 - Very accessible

-- We cover existing styles that have already proven their popularity
+- Inspired by real famous art-movements that have proven their popularity

-- Even if the style is now known it has a universal beauty that will draw people in
+- Universal beauty that will draw people in

-- Unique puzzle-mechanics based on the manipulation of colors and form.
+- Unique puzzle-mechanics per painting based on the manipulation of colors and form.

 - Challenging but no too stressfull.

-- Relaxing soundtrack and dynamic soundscape that adapts to the input of the player.
+- Relaxing soundtrack and dynamic soundscape that complements the art-style.